-- 1. Are species individuals or kinds? - 2.
-At what level(s) of organization (genes, organisms, groups, species, etc.) does natural selection work?
-(Addressing this will require focusing on either replicators or interactors, not both.) - 3.
-Did Darwin purge biology of teleology (functional explanations) or give rise to a viable new form of teleology?
+- 1. Is natural selection the main cause of evolution, as Darwin and the evolutionary synthesis maintained, or do other factors (drift, development) also important factors in evolution?
+(Although you may discuss Darwin, make sure you do discuss the evolutionary synthesis and responses to it). - 2.
+At what level(s) of organization (genes, organisms, groups, species, etc.) does natural selection work? - 3.
+Did Darwin purge biology of teleology (functional explanations) or give rise to a viable and useful new form of teleology? - 4.
+Is pursuit of mechanistic explanation (of a biological phenomenon such as circadian rhythms) inherently a reductionistic project or can it also embrace a holistic (vitalist?) perspective?

 This is to be a paper, which is different from an answer to an exam question.
 You set the problem and specific thesis of your paper and address it.
-The question you address may depart in minor ways from the ones posed above as long as the paper ends up with a good thesis.
+The question you address may depart from the ones posed above as long as the paper ends up with a good thesis.
 If you have a question as to whether the argument you choose to defend might drift too far from the questions posed above, ask me.
-Your paper should have a thesis which you articulate and defend through the paper.
+Your paper should have a thesis that you articulate and defend through the paper.
 Don't assume your reader will figure out what you are doing and how the things you say fit together-make it clear.
 And remember that a title is your first opportunity to direct your reader's attention to what you are doing in the paper.